ran-eh/captrivia/README.md

 You should aim to spend no more than 2 hours on this challenge.
 We respect your time and want to see what you can achieve within these constraints.

 ## Submission Guidelines
-- **Git Patch**: Submit your solution as a Git patch file.
+- **Git Patch**: Submit your solution as a Git patch file(s).
 This allows us to easily review your changes against our original code.
+You can do this with `git diff starting_commit..HEAD > captrivia.patch` or `git format-patch --root start_commit..HEAD` (start_commit should be the commit *before* your first commit, it will not be included in the diff/patch).
 - **Running Locally**: Please ensure that we can run your version with `docker compose up`.

 ## Evaluation Criteria